marcovanest/strappy/README.md

 # Strappy - Vagrant project bootstrapper

+## Important

+Strappy has not reached a stable release.
+There is much to be done and furthermore I only tested it on OSX 10.9.1.

 ## Why

 I wrote this shell script because I got tired of copy pasting Vagrantfile configurations, making provisioning directory’s etc… I’m currently working on multiple projects and I noticed that it took me some time (not much but enough ;) ) to set-up a Vagrant development workflow.